(Published on iSurf News on August 4, 2011)

 •pinch of cayenne

 Combine the thyme, paprika, salt and cayenne in a medium bowl.
 Mix well.
 Whisk together the cornstarch, egg and 2 tablespoons water in a small bowl.
 Dip each chicken breast into the egg mixture and then into the spice mixture.
 In a large nonstick frying pan, heat the oil over moderate heat.
 Add the chicken to the pan, skin side down and cook for 5 minutes.
 Turn and continue cooking until the chicken is golden brown and cooked through (Additional 5-6 minutes longer).
 While chicken cooks, make the sauce by combining the mayonnaise, mustard, vinegar, sugar, parsley, a pinch of cayenne and salt in a small bowl.
 Mix well.
+Serve the chicken with the mustard sauce on the side for dipping or cover top of chicken with sauce.

 NEXT WEEK—Dreaming The Dream